mpume-shangase/SC-300-Lab-Series/labs/lab05-authentication-methods/README.md

 7. SSPR reduces help desk workload and requires users to register recovery methods.
 8. Password protection blocks common and company-specific weak passwords.
 9. Disabling an account blocks new sign-ins, while revoking sessions invalidates active refresh tokens.
-10. Combined registration gives users one place to register MFA and SSPR methods.
+10. Combined registration is enabled by default for all tenants.
+Users register MFA and SSPR methods in one place at aka.ms/mysecurityinfo.
 11. Reports and screenshots provide evidence for your portfolio.

 ---